andrewvaughan/template-core/.github/CONTRIBUTING.md

 characters.

-Commits **may** close multiple Issues in the format `(closes #42, closes #43, ...)`, but only if they're duplicate in effort or if another issue becomes obsolete with the given change.
+Commits **may** close multiple Issues in the format `(closes #42, closes #43, ...)`, but only if they're duplicate in effort or if another Issue becomes obsolete with the given change.
 Pull Requests **must not** contain multiple capabilities or Issue resolutions.
 Project Maintainers never accept Pull Requests with multiple features or fixes.

 No other commit within a Pull Request may use the `closes` control word except for the Primary Commit Message.
 A